Athens Gay Travel

 Dialogos (as well as the many other nearby restaurants) are quite well-known to tourists, so it’s an easy option for first-timers to Athens that want good food!

-I really loved The Place, located in Gazi.
+I really loved The Place, a restaurant located in Athens’ Gazi neighborhood.
 The Place is perfect for dinner/drinks before heading to gay bars.
-I loved their natural, almost tropical-feeling back area.

 In Gazi, you’ll hear clubs blaring music all around and people clamoring in the streets.
 The center of all nightlife is around the Kerameikos Metro stop.

-Here are the best Athens gay bars worth a visit.
+Here are the best Athens gay bars and clubs to visit.

-Sodade2 is a smaller gay bar in Athens, also in the Gazi gay area.
-I’d say it’s the next best choice of gay nightlife spots after Shamone.
+Sodade2 is a smaller gay bar that’s also in Gazi.
+I’d say it’s the next best choice of gay nightlife spots in Athens after Shamone.

 They play some pretty loud music and have some space for dancing (although during the pandemic they may switch to tables).
 I enjoyed the colorful, dim lighting.